-5.103.1 New large commercial buildings
+5.103.1 New Large Commercial Buildings

-5.103.1.1 Rating Requirement.
-Permit applicants must submit documentation to achieve LEED® "Gold" certification.

-5.103.1.2 Indoor water use reduction.
+- 5.103.1.1 Rating Requirement.
+Permit applicants must submit documentation to achieve LEED® "Gold" certification. - 5.103.1.2 Indoor water use reduction.
 Permit applicants must submit documentation verifying that that project meets maximum prescriptive fixture flow rates in accordance with the California Plumbing Code.
-The project must also achieve the LEED WE Prerequisite Indoor Water Use Reduction (WEp2) and a minimum 30 percent reduction in the use of indoor potable water, as calculated to meet the LEED WE credit Indoor Water Use Reduction (WEc2).and a minimum 30 percent reduction in the use of indoor potable water as calculated to meet LEED® WE credit Indoor Water Use Reduction (WEc2).and a minimum 30 percent reduction in the use of indoor potable water as calculated to meet LEED® WE credit Indoor Water Use Reduction (WEc2).

-5.103.1.3.1 Construction waste management.
-Permit applicants must submit documentation verifying the diversion of a minimum 75 percent of the projects construction and demolition waste, as calculated to meet LEED® MR Prerequisite Construction and Demolition Waste Management Planning and LEED MR Credit Construction and Demolition Waste Management..
-Permit applicants must also meet the requirements of San Francisco Environment Code Chapter 14 and Port of San Francisco Building Code Chapter 13B (Construction and Demolition Maste Management Planning and LEED MR Credit Construction for the project Construction and Demolition Waste Management.
+The project must also achieve the LEED WE Prerequisite Indoor Water Use Reduction (WEp2) and a minimum 30 percent reduction in the use of indoor potable water, as calculated to meet the LEED WE credit Indoor Water Use Reduction (WEc2).and a minimum 30 percent reduction in the use of indoor potable water as calculated to meet LEED® WE credit Indoor Water Use Reduction (WEc2).. - 5.103.1.3.1 Construction waste management.
+Permit applicants must submit documentation verifying the diversion of a minimum 75 percent of the projects construction and demolition waste, as calculated to meet LEED® MR Prerequisite Construction and Demolition Waste Management Planning and LEED MR Credit Construction and Demolition Waste Management.
 Permit applicants must also meet the requirements of San Francisco Environment Code Chapter 14 and Port of San Francisco Building Code Chapter 13B (Construction and Demolition Debris Recovery Program.)
-The waste management plan necessary to meet this requirement shall be updated as necessary and shall be updated as necessary and shall\be accessible during construction for examination by the Port of San Francisco.
+The waste management plan necessary to meet this requirement shall be updated as necessary and shall be updated as necessary and shall be accessible during construction for examination by the Port of San Francisco. - 5.103.1.4 Commissioning.

-5.103.1.4 Commissioning.
 Permit applicants must submit documentation verifying that the facility has been or will meet the criteria necessary to achieve CALGreen section 5.410.2 and Option 1 of LEED EA credit (Enhanced Commissioning), in addition to LEED EA Prerequisite (Fundamental Commissioning) and Verification.

-The following section has been deleted: 5.103.1.5 Renewable energy.
+The following section 5.103.1.5 has been deleted:

+5.103.1.5 Renewable energy.